metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 All keys and signatures mentioned here and below are BLS12-381 ones, conforming to [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333).

+**Note on mathematical notation:** We use multiplicative notation for the elliptic curve group operations, where $g$ is the generator of $\mathbb{G}_1$ (the group containing BLS public keys in Ethereum's BLS12-381 implementation).
+All private keys and shares are scalars in $\mathbb{F}_r$, where $r$ is the BLS12-381 curve order.

 ## Participating entities

 Exactly $n$ entities MUST participate in the generation process, where $n$ is the total number of key shares to be generated.
-Every participant generates one unique share.
+Every participant generates one key share, which is a scalar in the BLS12-381 field.

 The participants MUST be able to communicate over private, authenticated, point-to-point channels.